Tricks to Make Perfect Gulab Jamun at Home

 - Heat oil on high heat then switches to medium low.
 There should not any smoke in oil.

 - Add balls and fry on low heat until getting a perfect brown color.

 Why Gulab Jamun Break in Oil?

-A probable reason for breaking balls in oil is the lack of moisture in rolled dough.
+A probable reason for breaking balls in oil is the lack of moisture in the rolled dough.
 Thus, when they are in oil, they burst.

 Pay attention that the dough is not too dry instead there is some moisture.
-Put some balls in hot oil and cover rest off with the damp cloth.
-The damp cloth will keep the moisture on the outer layer of balls.
+Put some balls in hot oil and cover the rest off with the damp cloth.
+The damp cloth will keep the moisture on the outer layer of the balls.

 Now try out Gulab Jamuns Recipe in English & Urdu and get a perfect result.